-Presentation and public speaking are skills that anyone can master.
-However, like any other skill, this requires a lot of practice and preparation.
+Presentation and public speaking is a skill that anyone can master.
+However, like any other skills, this requires a lot of practice and preparation.

-It is the art of delivering messages to people.
+It is an art of delivering messages to the people.
 Now, how do you want to convey it?
 It’s your creativity.

-Here we share the basics with those who want to become an effective speakers.
+Here we share the basics to those who want to become an effective speaker.

 7 Effective Tips to Communicate Better: